Sylkadi/ProcLimiter/README.md

 This mod is configurable.

-For example the default cooldown value of Sticky Bomb is 0.2 seconds, so Sticky Bomb's is limited to procing 5 times a second.
+For example the default cooldown value of Sticky Bomb is 0.2 seconds, so Sticky Bomb's are limited to procing 5 times a second.

 If theres any bugs or suggestions you can dm me on discord at Sylkadi#5181